 NTLM 2 authentication support not installed

-The NTLMv2 networking authentication method was added on Windows 2000.
-To add support for Windows 98, you must install the Active Directory Services Client Extensions for Windows 95/98 which can be obtained from:
+The NTLMv2 networking authentication was added on Windows 2000.
+To add support for Windows 98, install the Active Directory Services Client Extensions for Windows 95/98 which can be obtained from:

 - Windows 2000 CD-ROM:

-dsclient.exeversion 5.0.2920.0: Avoid this version which features lots of known bugs that have been fixed in the newer version. - Unofficial Windows 98 SE Service Pack 3: dsclient.exe version 5.0.2920.5: This version fixes all known bugs and was released in Windows Update as KB323455.
+dsclient.exeversion 5.0.2920.0: Avoid this version which features lots of known bugs that have been later fixed. - Unofficial Windows 98 SE Service Pack 3: dsclient.exe version 5.0.2920.5: This version fixes all known bugs and was released in Windows Update as KB323455.

 SMB1 support not installed on Windows 10 host/server